top of page

 Normally, pain is experienced when the body senses damage and sends a signal up to the brain.
 The brain then sends the sensation of pain to the part of the body where there is a perceived injury.

-In the case of chronic pain, the brain can send pain or other signals to the body in the absence of any true bodily damage.
-You can think of it as a false alarm.
+In the case of neuroplastic pain, the brain can send pain or other signals to the body in the absence of any physical issue.
+You can think of it like a false alarm.

 All pain is created by the brain, regardless of it is due to tissue damage or learned neural pathways.

-But I have a diagnosis from a doctor of IBS, Fibromyalgia, TMJ disorder, Herniated disk... so this must be something "real" right?
+But I have a diagnosis from a doctor of IBS, Fibromyalgia, TMJ disorder, Herniated disk, etc... so this must be something "real" right?

 First, all pain is real.
 Because all pain is created by the brain.
 Studies have shown that pain without a physical cause activates the same brain areas as physically caused pain (2).
 The difference with neuroplastic pain is that there is no true tissue damage so the pain comes from our brains being overprotective and wiring in an unhelpful way.